good-loop/doc/pages/jobs/product-ux-lead.md

 Salary: £30,000 - £45,000.
 You will also get share options.

+Flexible working and part-time / job-share options are available.
+We are also open to hearing proposals from freelancers.

 Location: Edinburgh

 [Benefits](https://doc.good-loop.com/policy/staff-perks.html): Good work-life balance.
 Meaningful work.
 Good colleagues.
 Challenges where your contribution will matter.
 Pension.
 Flexible working.
 Training budget.
 Paid volunteer time.
 Legal and emergency fund for staff in need.
-Loyalty bonus of extra holiday.
+Extra holiday.
 Cycle-to-work scheme.
 Profit share.

-Flexible working and part-time / job-share options are available.
-We are also open to hearing proposals from freelancers.

 This is an exciting chance to apply your craft to cutting-edge work in a worthwhile way, working with a top team.